Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 10. Odoo

-Odoo provides a comprehensive suite of integrated applications to help businesses manage their operations, such as sales, marketing, inventory, and customer relationship management.
-Its open-source model makes it well-suited for organizations that favor flexibility and extensive customization because it puts them in complete control.
-However, this flexibility requires developer expertise to unlock its full potential.
+Odoo provides a comprehensive suite of integrated applications to help distribution businesses manage their order management, marketing campaigns, inventory management, and customer relationship management.
+Its open-source model makes it well-suited for organizations that favor flexibility and extensive customization options because it puts them in complete control.
+However, this flexibility requires developer expertise to unlock its full potential as a wholesale CRM platform.

 Key features

-• All-in-one ecosystem: Offers modules for sales, marketing, HR, inventory, and more all in one application.
+• All-in-one ecosystem: Offers modules for sales management, marketing automation, HR, inventory management, and more in one application for distribution companies.

-• Open-source: Organizations have complete control over the customization for business needs.
+• Open-source customization options: Organizations have complete control over the workflow automation for specific needs and business processes.

-• Custom app marketplace: Access a wide range of pre-built, ready-to-use apps tailored to various industries.
+• Custom app marketplace: Access a wide range of pre-built, ready-to-use apps tailored to various distribution industry requirements.

-• Integration capabilities: Integrates completely with other Odoo apps, enabling smooth processes throughout the platform.
+• Integration capabilities: Integrates completely with other Odoo apps, enabling smooth order management processes throughout the platform for distribution businesses.

-• The first app is free, including hosting and support, making it accessible for businesses starting.
+• The first app is free, including hosting and support, making it accessible for businesses starting out.

 • Offers affordable pricing for additional apps, with scalable options.